ZerroDevs/LuckyWheel/README.md

 - GitHub: [@ZerroDevs](https://github.com/ZerroDevs)

 ## License 📄
-This project is licensed under a Non-Commercial License.
-You are free to use, modify, and distribute this software for personal or educational purposes, but **you may not use it for commercial purposes or sell it**.
+This project is licensed under a strict **Non-Commercial License**.
+You are free to use, modify, and distribute this software for personal or educational purposes, but **you are strictly prohibited from selling it, monetizing it, or using it for any commercial purposes**.
 See the [LICENSE](LICENSE) file for full details.